9/11 Living Memorial

 Ms. Fetchet's work has brought her substantial recognition including the National Justice Award in 2003, the 'Connecticut Hero' award by Senator Joseph Lieberman in 2004, Red Cross Award and Rotary Foundation Paul Harris Fellowship in 2005 and "Connecticut's Most Uncommon Women" Award in 2006.
 Ms. Fetchet was named ABC News Person of the Year in 2004, featured on NBC Nightly News with Brian Williams Making a Difference and recognized as a Hometown Heroes on DIRECTTV Hometown Heroes Production.
 Ms. Fetchet has made countless appearances on national television programs, and frequently contributes to print and radio.

 A graduate of Columbia University with an M.S. degree, Ms. Fetchet worked as a clinical social worker at Bridges, an outpatient mental health clinic in Milford, CT.
-She lives in New Canaan with her husband Frank, and has two surviving sons, Chris, age 23, and Wes, age 30.
+She lives in New Canaan with her husband Frank, and has two surviving sons, Chris and Wes.

 Frank Fetchet is a full time volunteer at Voices of September 11th assisting with the non-profit's strategy and business development.
 He retired from IBM in June 2005 after a career of nearly 33 years.
 Frank held a variety of sales and executive management positions while at IBM.
 He began as a sales trainee in Miami, Florida in 1972 and advanced through several staff and line positions.
 These included Marketing Manager in Orlando, Branch Manager in Wichita, KS, Regional Manager in Minneapolis and AA to the IBM Chairman of World Trade.